NHSDigital/nhs-notify-web-cms/docs/pages/about/about.md

 ### Keep up to date

-You can also view improvements and changes tot he services by reviewing our [release notes]({% link pages/about/release-notes.md %}).
+You can also view improvements and changes to the services by reviewing our [release notes]({% link pages/about/release-notes.md %}).

 ### Get support when you need it